matwilso/boxLCD/README.md

 Some of the reasoning behind this project can be found in some blog posts I have written on the [future of robot learning](https://matwilso.github.io/robot/future/), and [learned simualtors](https://matwilso.github.io/robot/learned-sims/).

-boxLCD tries to capture some key properties of future learned simulators:
+boxLCD aims to serve as a testbed that most accurately captures the challenge of future learned simulators:
-- **physics based.** unlike past related work, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated to propel the robot.
+- **physics-based.** unlike some past testbeds, robots and objects don't move magically. they are governed by consistent physics and joints must be actuated to locomote.
-- **vision-based.** you primarily sense the real world through vision (pixels).
+- **pixel-based.** we expect robots in the real world to primarily sense the world through vision (pixels), so it is important to work with pixels.
+- **multi-modal sensing.** robots also have other sensors like joint encoders and inertial measurement units (IMUs) that provide high quality information, so it is important to practice using and fusing these together for better understanding of the world.
-- **partially observable.** even what you can currently see doesn't tell the full story of the world. you constantly have to make estimates of state that you only observe indirectly. making reasonable continuations of physics prompts that are plausible given all knowledge. and reasonable sampling over unknowns. and [intelligent domain randomization](#intelligent-domain-randomization).
+- **partially observable.** sensors don't tell the full story of the world. you constantly have to make estimates of state that you only observe indirectly. given prompts, you should be able to sample reasonable continuations given all knowledge, and be able to do things like [intelligent domain randomization](#intelligent-domain-randomization).
-- **interfaceable.** enable loading of structured information into predictions, like feeding meshes, natural language descriptions.
+- **interfaceable.** along with the sensors commonly available to robots, these systems should be able to interface with other structured information. given a mesh, a structured or unstructured language description of a scene, these systems should be able to incorporate that information to make better predictions. for example, given a description of an object they can't fully observe, they should be able to improve the accuracy of their predictions about that object.

-While being computational tractable and easy to work with:
+At the same time, it tries to remain computational tractable and easy to work with:
-- **narrow 2d physics settings**, at least to start out.
+- **2d physics settings.** box2d shares some similar properties with real world physics (joints, contacts, friction, gravity), but it is very simplified.
 - **simple rendering.** boxLCD enables variable sized rendering, but the default envs use a maximum `16x32 = 544` sized binary images (smaller than MNIST). compared to datasets like the [BAIR Pushing dataset](https://www.tensorflow.org/datasets/catalog/bair_robot_pushing_small) with `64x64x3 = 12288` sized RGB images, this represents a 24x descrease in floating point numbers on the input and output.
 And information-wise, `24*8bits=`192x decrease in the bits to process, which can matter especially for naive PixelCNN type approaches.
 - **programmatic and customizable.** you can geneate new scenarios and customize the environments to different settings you want to test.

 boxLCD is in active development.
-Right now, we are focused on developing environments and training models solely to predict accuracte physics, given past observations and actions.
+At the moment, we are focused on developing environments and training models with the sole purpose of learning accurate physics models (not solving goals).

-One thing I believe is that pushing on accuracy purely is highely correlated with useful models.
+I do believe that pushing on accuracy purely will be highely correlated with useful models.
-If you learned how to solve this task very well, that would help you a lot in solving specific tasks.
+But in the future, we plan to expand this scope and design tasks that leverage our learned models.

 ### Future Features
-- goal-based tasks and leverage our models to quickly learn to solve them.
+- goal-based tasks that leverage our models
   - maybe something like [block dude](https://www.calculatorti.com/ti-games/ti-83-plus-ti-84-plus/mirageos/block-dude/) but full physics based
 - more robots and varied objects
 - support for scrolling (environments which do not fit on the screen all at once)